jvis2010/jvis2010.github.io/about-jayant.md

 > Jayant’s experience spans all phases of design, implementation and upgrade life cycle.

-> Currently, he spends his time consulting on Cloud and app developments projects, coaching young minds, besides traveling and writing.
+> Currently, he spends his time consulting on Cloud, data science and app developments projects, training & coaching people, young and old alike; besides traveling and writing in spare time.

+> He has keen interest in aerospace technologies, medical field, design thinking and public policy in adult education.

 > Jayant has completed his formal education in Aerospace Engineering.
 (B. Tech and M. Tech in Aerospace Engg. from IIT, Kanpur)
 <hr>